They (2002 film): Plot

+At Billy's funeral, Julia meets two of his friends and roommates, Terry and Sam, who also had night terrors as children and have begun to believe his claims.
+Julia visits Billy's childhood room and discovers a drawer full of batteries.
+Later, as Julia drives, a creature sprints across the windshield, and the SUV's engine stops.
+As Julia attempts to restart it, she is startled by a vision of Billy and is nearly hit by a truck.
-At Terry and Sam's apartment, the trio study Billy's diary.
-Terry and Sam ask Julia if she has experienced any return of the night terrors, which she denies.
-Terry explains her night terrors started when she was 5 years old, after witnessing her sister drown in a lake where her family would spend their summers.
-In one instance, she disappeared from her bedroom and returned in the dog house, and as her father reached in to get her, she stabbed him in the eye with a kitchen knife, as she was convinced he was some kind of demon.

-Julia is at first skeptical but slowly starts to believe in her friends' stories after meeting a little girl named Sarah, one of Dr. Booth's patients who also suffers from night terrors which started after her mother's untimely death.
-Sarah claims "They" are going to eat her in her horrible nightmares, and the only thing that keeps them away is lights.
-She then starts picking at a strange mark on her arm, a similar mark that also appeared on Billy's hand, Sam's shoulder, and Terry's ankle.
-Terry and Sam are soon taken by the creatures.
+At Terry and Sam's apartment, the trio studies Billy's diary.
+Terry and Sam ask Julia if she has experienced a return of the night terrors, which she denies.
+Terry says her night terrors started after she witnessed her sister drown in a lake.
+In one instance, she disappeared from her bedroom and returned in the dog house; when her father reached in for her, she stabbed him in the eye with a kitchen knife, convinced he was a demon.
+Julia meets a girl named Sarah, one of Dr. Booth's patients, who claims that "They" will eat her in her nightmares and that the only thing that keeps them away is light.
+She starts picking at a strange mark on her arm; a similar mark had also appeared on Billy's hand, Sam's shoulder, and Terry's ankle.
+The creatures soon take Terry and Sam.

-Julia finally believes the stories when she discovers the mark left by "Them" on her forehead and pulls out a long black needle.
-She runs to Paul's apartment in fear.
-Paul, now convinced that Julia is insane, drugs her drink with a sleeping pill and attempts to call Dr. Booth.
-Realizing he drugged her, she runs to the subway station to vomit the sleeping pill out, only to get trapped in the station as the closing gates lock her in.

-Trapped, she is forced to ride a train home and is the only passenger.
-The train's lights start to flicker, and the vehicle stops completely.
-She gets off and sees all the light bulbs burst in the train tunnel before the creatures assault her.
-Julia manages to escape and is finally discovered by a group of tunnel workers who attempt to help her, only for Julia to violently assault them with shards of glass, convinced they are not human.
+Julia discovers the mark on her forehead and pulls out a long black needle.
+She runs to Paul's.
+Paul, convinced that she is insane, drugs her with a sleeping pill and calls Dr. Booth.
+Julia runs to the subway and becomes trapped in the station.
+She boards a train home and is the only passenger.
+The lights flicker, and the train stops.
+She gets off and sees all the light bulbs burst in the tunnel.
+The creatures attack her, but Julia manages to escape.
+When a group of tunnel workers attempt to help her, Julia assaults them with shards of glass, convinced they are inhuman.

-She is committed to Dr. Booth's mental institution, where she is attacked once more and transported into the separate dimension she previously saw, only this time inside of a closet.
-She screams for help to Dr. Booth and an orderly, neither of whom can see or hear her.
+Julia is committed to Dr. Booth's mental institution, where she is attacked and transported into the dimension she saw, this time inside a closet.
+She screams for help from Dr. Booth and an orderly, but neither can see nor hear her.
 Dr. Booth closes the door, and the creatures drag Julia away.